- By Buckinghamshire Business First

 If you pay the apprenticeship levy, you will need to work with your payroll department to understand how much apprenticeship levy you are due to pay each month and submit to HMRC through the PAYE process.

-The amount of funding you will receive is calculated by factors including the levy you declare to HMRC, your pay bill, and a government top-up.
+The amount of funding you will receive is calculated by factors including the levy you declare to HMRC, your pay bill, and any government top-up.

 Learn how funding works if you pay the apprenticeship levy >